Boost your happy hormones the natural way

 Want to get motivated?
 Boost your dopamine levels.
 This hormone leads to feelings of pleasure and reward, making you want to repeat whatever behavior or activity gave you the dopamine boost.
 Setting realistic goals for yourself and then celebrating your achievements is a great way to get a dopamine hit.

-“Dopamine is behind that high you feel when you’re doing something you really enjoy,” says Ms. Gallagher.
+“Dopamine is behind that high you feel when you’re doing something you really enjoy,” says Ms. Riley.
 “Falling in love, eating a great meal, shopping for something special — sometimes you just have to reward yourself.”

 Since dopamine is made from tyrosine, eating tyrosine-rich foods can help too.
 Try things like: